 Should employees be required to work during the winter holiday season, they will be paid at their regular rate of pay and be granted the equivalent number of days (up to three days) off with pay at some other mutually agreeable time.

 Article 30.08 of the Collective Agreement provides that employees who are normally scheduled to work on these days will be granted leave of absence with pay unless they are required to work for operational reasons.
 If required to work, they will be paid their regular wages and granted three paid leave of absence days at another mutually agreed upon time.
 Employees who are not normally scheduled to work on these days are not eligible for this paid leave.
-Please see the related memo regarding “Christmas Leave” for Hiring Solutions Temporary Employees and note that there have been changes to the eligibility for this group.
+Please see the related memo regarding Hiring Solutions Employees – Eligibility for Paid Leave Between Boxing Day and New Year’s Day.

 Article 18.10 of the Collective Agreement has the same provisions as that of the CUPE 2950 Collective Agreement.